 If you’ve been wanting to make a sautéed boneless chicken breast recipe a la Florentine but thought it was too high in calories, our lighter fat method will change your mind.
 The fillets brown in butter and olive oil then served on a bed of sautéed baby spinach, mushrooms and grape tomatoes.
-This boneless sautéed chicken breast dinner for two is light and delicious.
+This pan sautéed chicken Florentine recipe for two is light and delicious.

 What does Florentine mean?